Chiral finite-momentum superconductivity in the tetralayer graphene

-\textit{Conclusion and Discussion--} In summary, we have clarified the nature of the superconducting regions observed in experiments.
-SC1 and SC2 exhibit chiral finite-momentum pairing between the same valley and spin, with strong phase fluctuations.
-In contrast, SC4 features zero-momentum nematic pairing between different spins, with its superconducting transition temperature constrained by the pairing strength.
-Furthermore, the calculated range for superconductivity shows qualitative consistency with experimental observations, further supporting the validity of our results.
-We also analyse the properties of the chiral finite-momentum $p$-wave pairing within the same valley and spin.
+In the experimental phase diagram, there exists another superconducting phase SC4 lying in the region of large electron density $n\approx 1.9~ (10^{12}$ cm$^{-2})$.
+Our calculation also shows that in addition to the superconducting region shown in Fig. \ref{fig3}(b), superconductivity also appears at large density, for example at $n=1.9~(10^{12}$ cm$^{-2})$ and $u=0.055 $ (eV).
+Different from the previous results of spin triplet pairing, self-consistent mean-field calculation shows that superconductivity only takes place for the spin-singlet inter-valley pairing.

-Upon considering the complex interaction $V_{1\bm{k}'-\bm{k}}$ (see Supplemental Materials), the pairing symmetry remains chiral p-wave, with the dominant phase factor being the only contributing element.
-Additionally, the mean-field superconducting transition temperature is further suppressed due to the reduced pairing amplitude, enhancing the agreement between our theoretical results and experimental observations.
+\textit{Conclusion and Discussion--} In summary, we have studied the nature of the superconducting regions observed experimentally.
+Based on self-consistent mean-field studies under the density-density interaction, we propose that SC1 and SC2 are characterized by chiral finite-momentum pairing within the same valley and spin channel, accompanied by strong phase fluctuations; SC3 corresponds to the chiral intervalley pairing.
+In contrast, SC4 features zero-momentum inter-valley spin-singlet pairing.
+Moreover, the calculated superconducting phase diagram shows qualitative agreement with experimental observations, as shown in Fig.~\ref{fig1}.

-The chiral finite-momentum pairing between the same valley and same spin for SC1 and SC2 may give rise to a charge 4e or 6e metal at higher temperatures, which breaks time-reversal symmetry.
-This could explain the anomalous Hall effect observed in experiments.
-These exotic properties may be intrinsically linked to the significance of phase fluctuations, which has been proposed to give many exotic phase in the interplay with superconductivity \cite{Wu2005a,Berg2009,Wu2010,Zeng2021a,Liu2023,Maccari2022,Qin2023PRB,Qin2024,Jian2021,Fernandes2021,Ge2024,Grinenko2021b,Pan2024}.
+We also analyze the distribution of the dimensionless interaction parameter $r_s$ as a function of the electronic density $n$ and the displacement field $u$, where $r_s$ is defined as the ratio of the interaction energy to the kinetic energy.
+The cyan line in Fig.~\ref{fig1}(b) denotes the boundary of the $r_s > 40$ region.
+In this regime, strong-correlation effects may become significant and induce Wigner crystal or competing ordered instabilities \cite{Kim2022a,Attaccalite2002,Drummond2009}, which could separate the SC1 and SC2 phases.
+In most of the superconducting region, $r_s$ lies between 10 and 30, which may render vertex corrections important and substantially reduce $T_c$ \cite{Huang2006,Tazai2016}.